How Common Cognitive Biases Affect Marketing

 - Loss Aversion Bias – Fear of Losing Out – The fast-acting brain is quick to react to risks that involve missing opportunities.
 This emotional response is related to instinctive fears of shortages of food.
 Neuromarketing can stimulate decisions through time-limited offers, limited availability of products, and other strategies.
 The value of these triggering cues is well known.

 - Other Cognitive Biases – Irrational Decision-Making Errors – Behavioral scientists have identified many other brain tendencies and common logic flaws.
 Through experiments and technological monitoring, they’re learning more about why people’s decisions often defy logic.
 From Blind-Spot and Zero-Risk biases to the Ostrich Effect and the Overconfidence bias and many more, these error-causing tendencies can affect marketing success.
 Neuromarketing understands them all and can make them work for you.

 Neuromarketing – Understanding of Decision-Making

 Get a handle on all the ways people think when they make decisions.
 Neuromarketing helps make websites and other online marketing more effective.
 That’s why we’re providing information on cognitive biases here.
 We’ll be linking to new pages regularly on the topics listed above, as well as explaining other erroneous tendencies and thinking flaws of the brain.
-Through stories and examples, we’ll help you understand how to improve your strategies to increase sales and boost your conversion rate.
-Contact us for a free, in-depth analysis and price quotes on our proven Neuromarketing services.
+Through stories and examples, we’ll help you understand how to improve your sales and marketing to increase your revenues and boost your conversion.